 As a registered 501(c)3 non-profit, non-commercial entity, Vitamin Angels can use photographs depicting the subjects of its work for general advocacy and programming purposes, including for raising funds.

-The following guidelines should be followed to determine if documentary photographs may be used in a commercial partnership initiative.
+The following guidelines should be followed to determine if documentary photographs may be used in a commercial or consumer-facing partnership initiative.

 Commercial images for commercial partnerships:

-Documentary images may be used: in a Vitamin Angels or Vitamin Angels-related advertisement or promotion that is paid for or otherwise sponsored by a commercial entity, but which does not include the direct promotion of a specific product or service of the sponsoring entity.
+Acceptable Use: Documentary images may be used in a Vitamin Angels or Vitamin Angels-related advertisement or promotion that is paid for or otherwise sponsored by a commercial entity, but which does not include the direct promotion of a specific product or service of the sponsoring entity.

-Documentary images should NOT be used: in any advertisement or promotion that links subject(s) in an image with a specific product or service of a commercial entity, thereby implying a product endorsement from which the commercial entity may profit.
+Unacceptable Use: Documentary images may NOT be used in any advertisement or promotion that links subject(s) in an image with a specific product or service of a commercial entity, thereby implying a product endorsement from which the commercial entity may profit.
 This includes the use of Vitamin Angels images on the product or packaging of any commercial product, even if such use is intended to raise awareness or funds for Vitamin Angels.

 A useful rule of thumb to evaluate when documentary images can or cannot be used in partnerships with commercial entities is: Commercial companies can appear to endorse maternal and child health and Vitamin Angels, but the subjects in documentary photographs cannot appear to endorse commercial products or services.